 There were also great opportunities for rebalancing and tax loss harvesting of portfolios last year.
 When the equity markets dropped, it was a great time to sell out of fixed income in order to buy equities at suppressed prices and get asset allocations back on target.
 Sticking to a long-term asset allocation that is right for you is key to success, and rebalancing is a useful tool to stay on track.
 Tax-loss harvesting is essentially selling off investments that are worth less than you paid for them.
 The goal is to reduce both your capital gains taxes on investments as well as your overall taxes.
 Any unused capital losses generated in a given tax year can be carried forward indefinitely to offset capital gains generated in future years.

 Hopefully, at some point soon, things will begin to feel normal again and not ‘pandemic – normal’.
 Until then, from all of us at ML&R Wealth Management, take care and stay safe.
-If you have questions about this or any other matter, please contact us.
+If you have questions about any of these COVID financial lessons or any other topic, please contact us.

 Want more great articles on investment topics?
 Subscribe to our monthly Wealth Management newsletter for relevant articles about investment topics written by our advisors.
 Click here to sign up!